 Males of this species are constantly trying to breed, and will chase females all over the tank.
 They will also battle intensely with other males for breeding rights, which often ends up with only one male per tank.

 This Lake Victorian cichlid’s scientific name is Xystichromis phytophagus, which is far too much of a mouthful for me.
 Their common name, on the other hand, derives from the male’s distinctive red and green coloration, clearly reminiscent of Christmas colors.

 Typical of Haps, Christmas Fulu’s top out at 4 ¼” for males and 3.5” for females.
 For a small fish, they are quite aggressive, particularly to other males of their species.

 This species is primarily vegetarian, subsisting mostly on algae.

 The beautiful Christmas Fulu is already considered extinct in Lake Victoria, but fortunately still exists in the wild in nearby Lake Kanyaboli.
 Most stock available to hobbyists comes from captive breeding.

 Cichlids from Lake Victoria and surrounding areas are beautiful and fascinating fish.

 They range in temperament from very peaceful to quite aggressive.
-The more aggressive species can make wonderful and different accents to an mbuna tank, while the less aggressive might fit well with some of the less aggressive Tanganyikan cichlids, or even in a non-cichlid community tank.
+The more aggressive species can make wonderful and different accents to an mbuna tank, while the more peaceful could be considered community cichlids and fit well with some of the less aggressive Tanganyikan cichlids… or even in a non-cichlid community tank.